GallagherSecurity/cc-rest-docs/README.md

 Swagger files:  we do not use them for code generation or API testing.
 Therefore they do not follow OpenAPI guidelines where doing so would compromise the appearance of the documentation.

-To download them both in a zip file use the Code button above.
-However, to benefit from our regular improvements to that documentation we suggest you browse it [online][github.io] whenever possible.
+To download the HTML and YAML in a zip file use the Code button on [Github.com][https://github.com/GallagherSecurity/cc-rest-docs].
+However, to benefit from our regular improvements to that documentation we suggest you browse [the HTML][github.io] whenever possible.

 [github.io]: https://gallaghersecurity.github.io/cc-rest-docs/ref